 - Shift + Space bar – select entire row

 - CTRL + arrow down – go to the last row

 Excel has got one more very interesting feature.
 You no longer have to remember all the keyboard shortcuts.
 Just press the ALT key (press and release).
 Let’s see.
 All you can see at a glance:

 As you see, on the ribbon there are any letters.
 This is a great help for you!
 How do I use it?
 Each letter, which appeared means the rest of the keyboard shortcut.
 For example, after pressing the V key you will go to the Insert tab, and when you press the M, will go to the Formula tab.
 In this way, very quickly you are able to move among the enormity of Excel functions.

-Try to use the keyboard shortcut ALT + O + R. What happened?
+Give it a try!
+Use the keyboard shortcut ALT + O + R. What happens?